lraphas/desafio-qa-engineer/README.md

 `cucumber -t @tag` to run only the tag scenarios that you choose.

 `cucumber -p ci` to run all test scenarios in headless mode.
-This is the same command are used on JenkinsCI.
+This is the same command are used on Jenkins.

+## Notes

+This project are ready to be plugged on Jenkins.